Skip to main content

 Grep

 Locate specific lines within a single document by regex pattern.
 Best for documents with has_outline=false where outline is unavailable.
 Use after search to pinpoint exact positions of names, dates, terms, identifiers, or any pattern — then use read with offset to see full context.
-Works on all document types (PDF, Markdown, DOCX, TXT, HTML).
+Works on all document types (PDF, Markdown, DOCX, PPTX, EPUB, TXT, HTML).
 For searching across multiple documents, call grep once per document.

 Parameters